rampantdev/100-days-of-code/log.md

 Learned about the paramiko python library which is jused for SSH connections.
 Also used the library netifaces to gather information about my home network.
 Intent is to incorporate netifaces into some home automation in the future.

+### Day 8: May 2, 2017 - Geolocation, DNS, NTP
+#Python
+Used python libraries to look up geolocation of given IPs, Query IPs based on domain name with DNS, and retrieve time from the ntp servers

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)